-This page was established to provide information pertaining to the economic impact the Navy has on local Northwest communities.
+This page was established to provide information pertaining to the economic contributions made by the Navy to local Northwest communities.

-For a copy of the economic impact fact sheet, click here
+For a copy of the Navy Region Northwest economic impact fact sheet, click here

 Your Navy in the Northwest is a major contributor to the Pacific Northwest economy, providing economic stimulus in the form of good-paying jobs, demand for housing and consumer products, as well as operations support services and supplies, and job training and education opportunities for thousands of people in specialized trades.
 These and other related activities ripple through a wide range of economic sectors, primarily in the Puget Sound area and Washington state.

 The Navy’s 2018 Economic Impact Assessment (EIA) provides updated information regarding direct, indirect and induced economic contribution to communities in the region of influence (ROI), which includes the following counties: Skagit, King, Pierce, Island, Snohomish, Jefferson, Kitsap and Mason.
 The study shows Americans how their tax dollars are used by the Navy as well as how that money is infused back into the local economy.